cashubtc/nuts/CTF.md

 The mint **MUST NOT** process redemptions for non-winning conditional keysets, even if a valid signature for those outcomes were somehow produced (e.g., through oracle key compromise).

 Mints **MUST** reject redemption attempts for non-winning conditional keysets after the first valid attestation is processed.
-For numeric conditions ([NUT-30][30]), both HI and LO keysets can redeem proportionally — see [NUT-30][30] for the extended redemption rules.
+For numeric conditions ([NUT-CTF-numeric][CTF-numeric]), both HI and LO keysets can redeem proportionally — see [NUT-CTF-numeric][CTF-numeric] for the extended redemption rules.

 If the mint receives a valid oracle signature for a different outcome of the same condition (a DLC protocol violation), the mint **MUST** reject it and **MUST** log the conflict.
 Mints SHOULD expose detected DLC violations to users via the condition info endpoint.